 To Live and Breathe in L.A. | by Warren Goldie

 It doesn’t matter.
 I’ve been here long enough to doubt what I used to think of as friendship anyway.
 The Hollywood spirit has gotten to me, because I — who have always been mostly honest — have changed.
 What I thought of as my bedrock sense of ethics has cracked.
 I’ve cozied up to people who can help my career.
-I’ve labored harder than ever to hide my problem with authority.
+I’ve labored to hide my problem with authority.
 Though I’ve never been a user or an opportunist, now, after a rocky first year, I am beginning to fit in.
 This troubles me.
-On the good side, at least I know it.
+But on the positive side, at least I know it.

 “How about ten?” he asks.

 Jesus, I think.
-I don’t want him mad; he can go ballistic.
+I don’t want him mad; this guy can go ballistic.
 Every morning through the bathroom wall I hear him cursing passionately — about what, I have no idea.
-He’s one of those hermetically sealed types, sizzling with hot goulash.
-I expect one day I’ll read about him in the papers.
+He’s one of those hermetically sealed types, sizzling with hot goulash inside.
+I expect one day I’ll read about him in the paper.
 To make matters worse, he’s fresh out of the army and reminisces about M-16’s as if they’re beloved siblings.
 But he’s an Alcoholics Anonymous devotee, which is a positive sign.
 Everyone in Los Angeles is in some type of program.

 I give him the eight dollars.
 Later I realize I handed over the fifty instead of the five.
 Something occurs to me: he didn’t exactly give it back.